wazuh/wazuh-ansible/docs/ref/introduction/description.md

 ## How Wazuh-Ansible Works

 The project is organized with playbooks located in the project root directory and roles stored in the `roles` directory.
-Each role contains specific tasks to configure Wazuh components, such as the server, agents, or the web interface.
+Each role contains specific tasks to configure Wazuh components, such as the manager, agents, or the web interface.

 When a playbook is executed, Ansible uses the defined roles to perform the required tasks.
 This structure ensures flexibility and code reusability, making it easier to manage configurations across multiple servers.